 Over fifty thousand people are diagnosed with oral cancer every year.
 Treatments have high rates of success and are less invasive when the cancer is caught in the initial stages.
 If they get a chance to progress, oral cancers can need much more complex treatment.

-Regular screenings can help ensure detection of any potential cancers.
+Regular screenings can help ensure the detection of any potential cancers.
 Dr. Christopher T. Griffin recommends having an oral cancer screening at least once a year.
-During your screening, they will examine your mouth, throat, lips, gums and tongue to check for any abnormalities.
+During your screening, they will examine your mouth, throat, lips, gums, and tongue to check for any abnormalities.
 Let us know about any unusual symptoms you have experienced, including:

-● Pain or difficulty with speaking, swallowing, or moving your jaw or tongue
+● Pain or difficulty with speaking, swallowing or moving your jaw or tongue

 ● A sensation that something is caught in the back of your throat